Jason D. Vadhan, DO

 Be truthful on your CV.
 Be cautious of listing too many projects, especially those that are incomplete or in which you did not have a clear or strong role.
 It is better, for example, to have 1 complete research project than 3 projects in data collection phase.
 Your letters of recommendation should be from writers who are strongly supportive of you.
 If your letter writers seem a bit uncertain when you ask them to write a letter for you, take this as a sign to find someone else.
 Pay attention to the details, such as making sure there are no grammatical errors and meeting all deadlines.
 Be courteous to all those with whom you interact, both via email and in person.
 Being rude to a program coordinator is a guarantee to sink your chances at that program.

-Both the Mayo Clinic and Wright State University have their own application processes, for which additional information can be found on their websites.
-The University of Texas uses ERAS.
 Please contact each program and inquire about whether an additional application is required for their master's programs as well.
 The Navy deadlines are included with the BUMED 1524 notice published each summer, but are generally mid-October.
 The Air Force deadline is also usually mid-October.

 Tips for writing your personal statement

 Your personal statement should express your personality and, more important, express your interest in aerospace medicine.
 Do not fall into the trap of simply repeating what you have already listed in your CV.
 The best personal statements read as a story and grab your attention from the beginning to the end.
 Write about that life experience or perhaps patient encounter that initially sparked your interest in the field.
 Finally, consider explaining how this fellowship would help you attain your long-term career goals.

 Is this a match process?